NUSGreyhats/grey-cat-the-flag-site/content/index.md

 <div class="qna">
 <p><strong>Q: Is there a team size limit for qualifiers?</strong></p>
 <p>A: There is no team size limit for qualifiers.
 You can have as many team members as you want.
-However, please note that for the final round, each team can only send up to 6 members.</p>
+However, please note that each team can only send up to 6 members for the finals.</p>
 </div>

 <div class="qna">